lemuelkumarga/titanic/README.md

 informaion.
 The aim of the project is to develop a robust model through the training set, and predict the survival of passengers in the testing set.</span>

-To skip the methodology and proceed directly to the summary of results, click <a href="#summary-of-results">here</a>.

 ## Preliminaries